sunilkumarmohanty/tictactoe/README.md

 ## Design decisions

-* The computer selects randomly a vacant position from the board
+* The computer randomly selects a vacant position from the board.
+It is a random player and does not intentionally try to win
 * The state of the game is stored in a postgres sql database
 * Migration scripts for the postgres database can be found in [migrations](repository/migrations) folder
+* Environment variables for the game app and the db are configured in the docker-compose file and can be changed as per need